aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/appendix-a-enumeration-extension-methods/_index.md

 ﻿---
-title: Appendix A. Enumeration Extension Methods
+title: Appendix A. Enumeration Extension Methods – Aspose.Words for .NET
+articleTitle: Appendix A. Enumeration Extension Methods
+linktitle: Appendix A. Enumeration Extension Methods
 description: "Use built-in extension methods to perform common manipulations on a sequential data when building a report C#."
 type: docs
 weight: 50